Ebrahim-git/Piz/README.md

 Piz is not in a perfect state, some features are missing and not avaliable as of now. suggesting improvements are welcome.

 To install Piz.
 Clone this repository and run installpiz.sh as root.
-(Note: the installer script currently only works on debian 13, support for other distros will be made later on.)
+(Note: the installer script currently only works on debian, support for other distros will be made later on.)

  **Manual Installation**
  this part is for manual installation if you use debian just use the script as stated above.